NetiSade/job-tracking/SETUP.md

   company TEXT NOT NULL,
   position TEXT NOT NULL,
-  status TEXT NOT NULL CHECK (status IN ('wishlist', 'in_progress', 'archived')), priority TEXT NOT NULL CHECK (priority IN ('low', 'medium', 'high')), comments TEXT, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  status TEXT NOT NULL CHECK (status IN ('wishlist', 'in_progress', 'archived')), sort_order INTEGER NOT NULL, salary_expectations TEXT, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );